zhengjie2002/tp/docs/DeveloperGuide.md

 ### List Cases

-1. Test case: List case in normal mode
+1. Test case: List cases in normal mode
     - Input: `list`
     - Expected Output: All cases being listed out, but there is only information about status, category, ID, date, title.

-2. Test case: List case with status filer
+2. Test case: List case with status filter
-    - Input: `list --status closes`
+    - Input: `list --status closed`
     - Expected Output: All the cases that have been closed will be listed out.
     -
 3. Test case: List case with verbose mode